Peace Corps Botswana

 Make another cup of coffee.

-Michael calls, I sound like a zombie, but I think I feel like one more than I sound like one.
-He's a trooper.
+sound like a zombie, but I think I feel like one more than I sound like one.

 Finish writing blog post.